php-fig/per-coding-style/README.md

 Like [PSR-12][], the intent of this specification is to reduce cognitive friction when scanning code from different authors.
 It does so by enumerating a shared set of rules and expectations about how to format PHP code.
-This PSR seeks to provide a set way that coding style tools can implement, projects can declare adherence to and developers can easily relate to between different projects.
+This PSR seeks to provide a set that coding style tools can implement, projects can declare adherence to and developers can easily relate to between different projects.
 When various authors collaborate across multiple projects, it helps to have one set of guidelines to be used among